Increase the absorbency of your washable diapers

 Can I use washable nappies at night?

-Yes, with a booster and bamboo or hemp inserts for prolonged absorption.
+Yes, by adding a booster and a bamboo or hemp insert for long-lasting absorption.

 Conclusion